Travel Awards and Grants

 Administered by IUTOX, travel awards are offered to individuals from developing countries to allow them to attend the SOT Annual Meetings.
-Applications for the 2018 SOT/SOT Endowment Fund/IUTOX Travel Award must be received no later than October 9, 2017.
-If you are either a previous IUTOX/SOT/SOT Endowment Fund Travel Award winner or an ICT or CTDC Travel Award winner for the years 2013, 2014, 2015, 2016 or 2017, you are NOT eligible to apply for the IUTOX/SOT/SOT Endowment Fund Travel Aaward.
-Awardees will be notified in November 2017 and awards will be issued at the 2018 SOT Annual Meeting.
+Applications for the 2019 SOT/SOT Endowment Fund/IUTOX Travel Award must be received no later than October 9, 2018.
+If you are either a previous IUTOX/SOT/SOT Endowment Fund Travel Award winner or an ICT, CTDC or risk assessment course travel award winner for the years 2014, 2015, 2016, 2017 or 2018, you are NOT eligible to apply for the IUTOX/SOT/SOT Endowment Fund Travel Award.
+Awardees will be notified in November 2018 and awards will be issued at the 2019 SOT Annual Meeting.

 Applications available each July.

 SOT Global Senior Scholar Exchange Program

 Toxicologists who are in Developing Countries may apply for the Global Senior Scholar Exchange Program.
 SOT sponsors specific collaborations between selected mid-career to senior Scholars from academic institutions in developing countries and SOT Member Hosts from established academic, government, and industry toxicology programs worldwide.
 The Scholar will attend the 2018 Annual Meeting to present work and establish scientific networks and then spend up to four weeks at the Host’s institution.
 The goal is to improve toxicology education and training at the Scholar’s university.
 Hosts are recruited after selection of the Scholars to match toxicology interests.
 Scholar applications are due June 15.
 The host application deadline will be September 15.